-See About Pictometry Aerial Photos for an overview of Pictometry and Exploring Pictometry for a quick overview of the tools.
+See About Pictometry Aerial Photos for an overview of Pictometry and Exploring Pictometry for a quick overview of the tools in the legacy viewer.

 |Changes the year the photo was taken.
 The new photo is displayed centered on the original red crosshair location on the default North view.|